A Pet Carer’s Manual of Excellence!

-As a Carer, you have a very important role to play.
-The pets/animals in your care must always be at the centre of your focus; their safety and happiness come first.
+As a Pet Carer, you have a very important role to play.
+The pets in your care are looking to you to provide them with love and companionship.
+Their safety and happiness during their time with you is in your hands..
 Here are some golden rules and guidelines to help you be the best Carer you can be!

 Always be honest and open about your level of experience in animal care.
 Owners will want to know your level of skill and experience before they feel comfortable and willing to let you care for their beloved pets.
 If you have little or no experience yet that’s O.K!
 Be honest about it and be willing to learn all about your new fur buddy with the help of the owner.
 Great owners love to pass on information and knowledge about what keeps their pets safe and happy.
 As a Carer, you have a great new opportunity to learn first hand how to care for your chosen pet.

 Always put the pet’s safety, health and well being at the center of all you do.
 Consider if the pet in your care will be safe, comfortable, and enjoying the experiences you are offering them.
 Some situations such as loud noise, other animals, too many people/children can make pets feel anxious.
 Be sure to discuss with the owner their pet’s likes/dislikes and personal preferences.
 Each pet is unique!